 Will the old Switch get a price drop?

 As of right now, yes!
-Depending on how this Switch-uation develops, it might be worth just sticking with the old Switch 1 while Nintendo fills out the catalogue of games for the new console.
+Depending on how this Switch-uation develops, it might be worth just sticking with the old Switch 1 while Nintendo fills out the catalogue of new games.

 In the meantime, there are some savings to be had right now.
 Check out our breakdown of the best Nintendo Switch deals to save money on games and consoles.